lianlianhe/kubernetes.github.io/docs/tasks/manage-daemon/update-daemon-set.md

 ## DaemonSet Update Strategy

-DaemonSet has two update strategy types :
+DaemonSet has two update strategy types:

 * OnDelete: This is the default update strategy for backward-compatibility.
 With `OnDelete` update strategy, after you update a DaemonSet template, new